Corvusoft/restq/documentation/API.md

 ### String

-Utiltiy class with static scope offering a common suite of string manipulation routines.
+Utility class with static scope offering a common suite of string manipulation routines.
 Additional methods are inherited from [restbed::String](https://github.com/corvusoft/restbed/documentation/API.md#string) and will not be restated here for convenience.

 #### Methods
 * [is_integer](#stringis_integer)